This country claims it hasn't had a single Covid-19 case. Activists say that's a lie

 One WHO official said Turkmenistan should act "as if Covid-19 was circulating."

-By then, the situation was out of control, according to Turkmen.
+By then, the situation was out of control, according to Myatiev.
 The government advised citizens to take bizarre public health measures, such as eating a particular type of spicy soup.

 In January this year, Turkmenistan announced it had approved Russia's Sputnik V coronavirus vaccine for use in the country.
 Then in June, the World Bank agreed to lend $20 million to the Turkmenistan government, mostly for health facilities and construction, as part of a program to "prevent, detect and respond to the threat posed by Covid-19."